LowenJiang/lowenjiang.github.io/_posts/2025-09-24-firstblog.md

 $$
 ## **How do we maximize this objective?**

-We can use $\theta$ to take gradient ascent steps w.r.t $J_\pi$ : this step can be derived neatly from definition, or in[ Berkeley CS285 Notes.](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/slides/lec-5.pdf)
+We can use $\theta$ to take gradient ascent steps w.r.t $J_\pi$ : this step can be derived neatly from definition, or per [ Berkeley CS285 Notes.](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/slides/lec-5.pdf)

 $$